 - Many MoM hip replacements had been performing as well as similar implants available in Australia.
 A blanket ban on all MoM hip implants would prevent some good implants from being used.

 - Suboptimal performance was believed to be mainly associated with the use of larger femoral heads in conventional total hip replacement, and small femoral heads in the resurfacing hip replacement procedure.
 This emerging knowledge had changed surgical practice with surgeons better able to tailor the choice of implant to the needs of individual patients.

 - The true incidence of complications due to metal sensitivity had not been established.

-- An implant-by-implant review of performance data generated by the NJRR continued to be the most appropriate way to evaluate the relative performance of orthopaedic implants, including those that may have a MoM articulating surface.
+- An implant-by-implant review of performance data generated by the AOANJRR continued to be the most appropriate way to evaluate the relative performance of orthopaedic implants, including those that may have a MoM articulating surface. .

-Both the AOA and the OEWG advised that all MoM hip implants should not be condemned solely on the basis that they are of the MoM type.
+Both the AOA and the OSC advised that all MoM hip implants should not be condemned solely on the basis that they are of the MoM type.